How to Make a Sticky Navigation Bar

 Use when

-- You want a classy “after hero” state change without scroll event churn.
+• You want an “after hero” style change without scroll event churn.

 Method 3 — Scroll listener + class toggle (Last resort)